Opting into using rpmautospec¶

 Existing packages will already have a

-changelog that needs to be added to the git repository of the package.
-You can then remove
+(that will be added to the git repository of the package), and removed

 From now on, the changelog will be automatically generated from the commit

-history of your git repository up until the most recent commit found that
+history of your git repository up until the most recent commit that

 More explanations on how the